 Take my account for instance.
 You see a lot of pictures from my travels, but what you don’t see are the long hours of work I do to fund those trips, or the charity work I do in my spare time because it’s something I’m passionate about.
 All you see is the part of my life that I actively choose to share.

 I mean yes, my life is pretty great, but it’s not perfect.
 What you don’t see, and what I have chosen thus far to keep private, are the struggles I’ve faced over the years.
-Like my mum passing away from cancer and the end of one of my relationships.
+Like my mum passing away from cancer and the end of my relationship.
 Those things have been quite personal to me and it didn’t feel right to post them so publicly.

-Whosever account they were looking at, may have gone through tough times like myself and many others out there, but because it wasn’t openly displayed, all these women saw were picture perfect images.
-And that’s where the bad side of social media comes into play.
-It can be so damaging to so many people, especially those who look at various accounts and compare themselves to others.
+Whosever account they were looking at, might have gone through tough times like myself and many others out there, but because it wasn’t openly displayed, all these women saw were picture perfect images.
+That’s where the bad side of social media comes into play.
+It can be so damaging to so many people, especially those who look at various accounts and compare themselves.
 It can cause unhealthy feelings like jealousy, hate, envy and even feelings of inadequacy.

 I mean, don’t get me wrong, social media absolutely has it’s positives.
 It’s a great creative outlet, a great business platform, and I myself have been able to inspire and connect with likeminded people, which is why I will continue to be part of this social media universe.
 I just think moving forward, it’s important to remember that what we we see is only a fraction of someone’s life.
 It may look glamorous and more appealing than our own, but at the end of the day, we’re all the same.
 We all love, we all hate, we all feel joy, we all feel pain, it’s just that some people choose not to share it all with the world.